davidclough/node/_documents/javascript-guide/javascript-guide.md

 Linting tools come in two flavours:

-  1. One where you navigate to a web page, paste your JavaScript into some text area, run the tool and wait for its results.
-[JSLint](http://www.jslint.com/) and [JSHint](http://jshint.com/) are two examples.
+  1. One where you navigate to a web page, paste your JavaScript into some text area, run the tool and wait for its results. <a href="http://www.jslint.com/" target="_blank" dummy="_">JSLint</a> and <a href="http://jshint.com/" target="_blank" dummy="_">JSHint</a> are two examples.
-  2. Tools which you integrate with your development environment and which will run on any file which you save.
-[ESLint](http://eslint.org/) is one such library.
+  2. Tools which you integrate with your development environment and which will run on any file which you save. <a href="http://eslint.org/" target="_blank" dummy="_">ESLint</a> is one such library.
 It can be used within a Node.js development environment and its rules are configurable.
 If your standards vary from the default you can change the level at which a particular violation, e.g. "no-inline-comments", will be highlighted.
 You will also be able to automatically configure your environment to perform different actions depending on the results.

 ### <a name="tools-testing"></a>Testing
 There are many testing frameworks for JavaScript.
 Most of them allow you to write both unit tests and behaviour-driven tests, which test the behaviour of elements on an HTML page.
 Often these are used from within a Node.js environment although many frameworks have plugins which allow them to work within Visual Studio projects.

-Currently the most popular ones are [Mocha](https://mochajs.org/) and [QUnit](https://qunitjs.com/).
+Currently the most popular ones are <a href="https://mochajs.org/" target="_blank" dummy="_">Mocha</a> and <a href="https://qunitjs.com/" target="_blank" dummy="_">QUnit</a>.
 Many of the MV* frameworks have there own preferred testing frameworks which are tailored towards their particular ways of doing things.
-For example, [Jest](https://facebook.github.io/jest/) is preferred for working with React.
+For example, <a href="https://facebook.github.io/jest/" target="_blank" dummy="_">Jest</a> is preferred for working with React.

 As well as a testing framework for writing the tests, a `test runner` is required to run them.
-The most commonly used runner is [Karma](https://karma-runner.github.io/1.0/index.html).
-The tests can be run against all major browsers as well as [Headless Browsers](https://en.wikipedia.org/wiki/Headless_browser), like [PhantomJS](http://phantomjs.org/).
+The most commonly used runner is <a href="https://karma-runner.github.io/1.0/index.html" target="_blank" dummy="_">Karma</a>.
+The tests can be run against all major browsers as well as <a href="https://en.wikipedia.org/wiki/Headless_browser" target="_blank" dummy="_">Headless Browsers</a>, like <a href="http://phantomjs.org/" target="_blank" dummy="_">PhantomJS</a>.

 You can set your environment up so that files are watched and tests are run on any file as soon as it is saved.
-Code coverage tools, like [Istanbul](https://github.com/gotwarlost/istanbul), provide you with reports that you can view in a browser which indicate code coverage information and highlight script lines that are not currently covered by any tests.
+Code coverage tools, like <a href="https://github.com/gotwarlost/istanbul" target="_blank" dummy="_">Istanbul</a>, provide you with reports that you can view in a browser which indicate code coverage information and highlight script lines that are not currently covered by any tests.

-This example uses [Jasmine](https://jasmine.github.io/) for the test framework and a library called [jasmin-jquery](https://github.com/velesin/jasmine-jquery), which provides extensions to allow you to locate and test elements of a page using jQuery selectors.
+This example uses <a href="https://jasmine.github.io/" target="_blank" dummy="_">Jasmine</a> for the test framework and a library called <a href="https://github.com/velesin/jasmine-jquery" target="_blank" dummy="_">jasmin-jquery</a>, which provides extensions to allow you to locate and test elements of a page using jQuery selectors.
 Firstly, an implementation of an `addClass()` jQuery plugin is shown.
 Two tests have been written to check the triggering of events, one of which fails.
 An implementation which makes both tests pass is then shown.
 Unfortunately this code was written to operate within a Node.js environment so it cannot be run from within JSFiddle.

 Original plugin code: